Contrast-Security-OSS/docs/content/troubleshooting/net/GettingNetAgentLogs.md

 tags: "troubleshoot configuration logging agent .Net" -->

-In some rare scenarios, bad instrumentation can cause a web server process to crash or a specific page to error out.
+In rare scenarios, bad instrumentation causes a web server process to crash or a specific page to error out.
 If you ever encounter a crash or error caused by Contrast, please report the error and [file a bug report](mailto:bugs@contrastsecurity.com).
 If possible, follow the steps below to gather agent logs and process dumps; this additional information is vital to reproducing and fixing these types of bugs.

 ## Agent Logs Directory

-The Contrast.NET agent logs information to the *Contrast.NET\LOGS* directory within the Windows 2008/2012 *ProgramData* directory, *C:\ProgramData\Contrast.NET\LOGS*
+The Contrast .NET agent logs information to the *Contrast.NET\LOGS* directory within *C:\ProgramData\Contrast.NET\LOGS*, the Windows 2008/2012 *ProgramData* directory.
 Depending on the setup of the Windows profile and folder view settings, the directories may be hidden.
 If so, paste the paths into the Windows Explorer location; you may need to replace the drive letter *C* with *D*.

-You can change which information is logged by changing the logging level in the [.NET Agent Configuration](installation-netconfig.html).
+You can change which information is logged by changing the logging level in the [.NET agent configuration](installation-netconfig.html).

 ## Types of Bugs

-There are two primary types of agent bugs for which Contrast needs to gather logs and other information.
+There are two primary types of agent bugs for which Contrast needs to gather logs and other information:

 * Process Crash
-* Unhandled Managed Exception / Page Error / 500
+* Unhandled Managed Exception/Page Error/500

 ## Process Crash Bugs